thin-edge/thin-edge.io/docs/src/operate/security/self_signed_device_certificate.md

 ## Renew self-signed certificate

-To renew the expired certificate you can use [`tedge cert renew`](../../references/cli/tedge-cert.md) thin-edge.io command:
+To renew the expired certificate you can use [`tedge cert renew`](../../references/cli/tedge-cert.md) %%te%% command:

 ```sh
 sudo tedge cert renew